Last updated 01/04/2021

 Is the COVID-19 vaccine effective?

 The first dose of the COVID-19 vaccine will most likely give you good protection from coronavirus.
-However, you need to have the two doses of the vaccine to give you the best protection.
+However, you need to have both doses of the vaccine to give you the best protection.
 It also seems important to have both doses of the vaccine for longer-term protection from the virus.

 Evidence from the Phase 3 trials indicate high levels of protection against serious disease and death from around two weeks after the first dose.